Find out how to report abandoned cars, untaxed vehicles, dangerously parked vehicles and caravans and trailers on the

-- You can also report an abandoned vehicle to the police via their website.
+You can report an abandoned vehicle on the Sussex police website.
 The vehicle will be assessed against criteria for abandonment.
 If no one responsible for the vehicle can be found and its condition suggests that it has been abandoned, we will usually remove it, depending on its location.

 Cars abandoned in car parks, on housing land or on private property